 What looks the best value – a RM coin sold for £50 containing 1 ounce of silver or a £2 Face Value Britannia currently retail at under £20 each, also containing the same 1 ounce os silver!?

 Silver certainly looks to be undervalued at mid 2019 prices with extreme gold to silver ratios, however it’s still important be do your research and aim to buy fair priced silver coins without added VAT and then look to establish a plan for re-selling the coins easily without dealer or sales commissions.

-It’s for these reason – I’ve been working hard to help fellow coin collectors and silver investors get access to their very own Coin Hubs trading platform which they can use commission free, with unlimited buying, selling and trading, whilst also exchanging tips, information and the best buy prices directly between buyer and seller – ‘cut out the middle man’.
-CoinsUK – Coin Hubs will also be incorporating lots of new facilities to make the whole process of buying and selling silver bullion coins and bars a simple, fair, safe and trusted experience in the UK as well as the USA, Canada, Australia – as we expand the facilities to coin sellers Worldwide.
+It’s for these reason – I’ve been working hard to help fellow coin collectors and silver investors get access to their own Silver Coin trading platform which they can use commission free, with unlimited buying, selling and trading, whilst also exchanging tips, information and the best buy prices directly between buyer and seller – ‘cut out the middle man’.
+CoinsUK – Coin Hubs also incorporates lots of new facilities to make the whole process of buying and selling silver bullion coins and bars a simple, fair, safe and trusted experience in the UK as well as the USA, Canada, Australia – as we expand the facilities to coin sellers Worldwide.

 UK silver coins benefiting from lower direct peer-to-peer re-sale costs; Pre-1920 .925 Sterling silver, Britannia collectable .958 silver coins, Britannia £2 1 ounce 999 silver bullion, Royal Coat of Arms 999 silver 2019 silver bullion coin.